FloskelSalomon/quapos/README.md

 ### 4 Data access and workflow for using QuaPOS-TEM analysis

 - install ImageJ and MATLAB
-- download all MATLAB codes into one folder
+- download the folder "MATLAB_scripts"
-- download the example data (images plus ROIs) or
+- download example data (images plus ROIs) from repository in BioImage Archive or
 - use any similar TEM images (the code was optimized for a resolution of 287.5 pixels = 1 µm (5000x magnification at FEI Morgagni D268 (camera: MegaView III, Olympus) running at 80kV acceleration voltage) collected in one folder with a seperate subfolder for each biological sample
 - select POS as ROIs using ImageJ and save imagename_ROIs.roi" files, keeping images of equal condition and age in one folder
 - adapt MATLAB code in QuaPOS_TEM to
-    -  open your respective folders and write resutls to your output folder
+    -  open your respective folders and write results to your output folder
-    -  use box radius for local alignment or dsG/dsO according to your resolution
+    -  use box radius for local alignment or dsG/dsO according to your resolution (e.g. for images with a resolution of 575 pixels = 1 µm: dsG or dsO with factor 2, or local box radius of 24 pixels)
 - run QuaPOS-TEM.
 Intermediate result files allow for check-pointing and are re-used when the analysis is interrupted and resumed later.
 - perform statistical analysis